borayil/spp-PHEME/README.md

 If not present, the dataset will be downloaded, extracted and renamed into `PhemeDataset`.
 If there is an error in this download, the program will notify you.
 Then you can manually do this through the official page,[PHEME Rumour Dataset](https://www.pheme.eu/2016/06/13/pheme-rumour-dataset-support-certainty-and-evidentiality/).

+The process of the script, along with key values are printed out in the terminal.
 The output of each event (images and text files) has it's seperate folder and is saved in the respective `output/event` folder.
-The process of the script, along with key values are printed out in the terminal.
+Please check the report itself to see an example of each outputs explanation.